aaronpkelly/aaronpkelly.github.io/nixos.md

 This guy has a great series of blog posts on Nix+NixOS: https://myme.no/posts.html, such as:

 - https://myme.no/posts/2020-01-26-nixos-for-development.html - nixos for development, great intro guide

+There's also this OTHER guy that has a great website on learning nix: https://ianthehenry.com/posts/how-to-learn-nix/

 There's also these, which are slightly more intermediate: